george24GM/Regularized-GAP-for-time-series-classification/README.md

 The code runs end-to-end experiments on multiple UCR-style datasets, evaluates each method across multiple random seeds, selects the regularization parameter for `reg_WGAP` by stratified cross-validation, and saves detailed logs and summary tables.

-The FCN backbone follows the standard time-series FCN design with three 1D convolutional blocks and global pooling, a strong baseline in time series classification :contentReference[oaicite:0]{index=0}.
-The general deep-learning context for time-series classification is reviewed in detail in Ismail Fawaz et al. :contentReference[oaicite:1]{index=1}.
+The FCN backbone follows the standard time-series FCN design with three 1D convolutional blocks and global pooling, a strong baseline in time series classification.
+The general deep-learning context for time-series classification is reviewed in detail in Ismail Fawaz et al. (2019)

 ---